Agriculture in Ivory Coast

 Agriculture was the foundation of the economy in Ivory Coast and its main source of growth.
 In 1987 the agricultural sector contributed 35 percent of the country's GDP and 66 percent of its export revenues, provided employment for about two-thirds of the national work force, and generated substantial revenues despite the drop in coffee and cocoa prices.
 From 1965 to 1980, agricultural GDP grew by an average 4.6 percent per year.
 Growth of agricultural GDP from coffee, cocoa, and timber production, which totaled nearly 50 percent of Ivory Coast's export revenues, averaged 7 percent a year from 1965 to 1980.

-In Ivory Coast 64.8% of the land is agricultural and therefore their economy's foundation is mostly based on their agriculture.
+In Ivory Coast more than 60% of the land is agricultural and therefore their economy's foundation is mostly based on their agriculture.
 Fifty-five percent of their income come from exports of cocoa and coffee which are both agricultural products.

 Contributing to this impressive performance were an abundance of fertile land, cheap labor, the collective efforts of many farmers cultivating small plots, relatively favorable commodity prices, and a stable political environment.